tillitis/tillitis-key1/hw/application_fpga/core/uart/README.md

 number of bytes in the FIFO is also exposed to the SW through the ADDR_RX_BYTES address.

-The number of data and data bits can be set by SW.
-The default is eight data bits and one stop bit.
+The number of data and stop bits can be configured prior to building the core.

-The default bit rate is based on target clock frequency divided by the bit rate times in order to hit the center of the bits.
-I.e.  Clock: 18 MHz, 62500 bps Divisor = 18E6 / 62500 = 288
+The bit rate can also be configured prior to building the core.
+It should be based on the target clock frequency divided by the bit rate in order to hit the center of the bits.
+For example, a clock of 18 MHz and a target bit rate of 62500 bps yields:
+Divisor = 18E6 / 62500 = 288

 ## API

 ```
-  ADDR_BIT_RATE:  0x10
-  ADDR_DATA_BITS: 0x11
-  ADDR_STOP_BITS: 0x12

 ADDR_RX_STATUS: 0x20
 ADDR_RX_DATA:   0x21
 ADDR_RX_BYTES:  0x22

 ADDR_TX_STATUS: 0x40
 ADDR_TX_DATA:   0x41
 ```

 ## Implementation notes.